xthursdayx/uniform-dark-theme-sn/README.md

 Import and install the latest_url as an extension.
 Then, Activate the theme.

-**Do NOT activate the theme in Standard Notes Mobile, though!
+**Again, do NOT activate the theme in Standard Notes Mobile, though!
 Not yet!
 The theme currently crashes Standard Notes Android, and it may crash the iOS client.**

 If you purchased Standard Notes Extended, then also import, install and activate the Markdown Pro editor extension.
 Again, the theme will work with the Plain Editor, but it will appear much more primitive.